-Andy Murray has a new book, Seventy-Seven, and it hits bookstores on November 7.
+Andy Murray, Seventy-Seven.
 "The book takes you on a personal journey through his career, focusing on the last two dramatic years, he shares his thoughts on the pivotal moments of his playing career and allows a glimpse into his world - his intense training regime, his close-knit team and his mental and physical battle to get to the top."
-Click here to read an excerpt from his new book that speaks to his Olympic run.
+Click here to read an excerpt from his book that speaks to his Olympic run.

 NorthEast Tennis Central

 Who doesn’t want to be faster on the tennis court, have more power and move like a cat on the court?
 We all strive to become the best player we can be, but are you exercising properly to improve your tennis? [ more ]